richeney/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `os_disk_size_gb` - (Optional) The size of the OS Disk which should be used for each agent in the Node Pool.
 Changing this forces a new resource to be created.

+* `spot_max_price` - (Optional) The maximum price you're willing to pay for each Virtual Machine in the Node Pool, in US Dollars; which must be greater than the current spot price.
+If this bid price falls below the current spot price the Virtual Machines in the Node Pool will be evicted using the `eviction_policy`.
+Defaults to `-1`, which means that each Virtual Machines in the Node Pool should not be evicted for price reasons.

+-> **NOTE:** This can only be configured when `priority` is set to `Spot`.

 * `type` - (Optional) The type of Node Pool which should be created.
 Possible values are `AvailabilitySet` and `VirtualMachineScaleSets`.
 Defaults to `VirtualMachineScaleSets`.

 * `tags` - (Optional) A mapping of tags to assign to the Node Pool.